WhatsaByte may collect a share of sales or other compensation from the links on this page.

 - Default gateway: This is your router’s IP address, often is 192.168.1.1

-If you don’t know where to find network settings on your device, read this article.
+If you don’t know where to find network settings on your device, watch the video below:

 3. Reset your modem or wireless router